Complex post-traumatic stress disorder: Children

 history of exposure to early life developmentally adverse interpersonal trauma such as sexual abuse, physical abuse, violence, traumatic losses or other significant disruption or betrayal of the child's relationships with primary caregivers, which has been postulated as an etiological basis for complex traumatic stress disorders.
 Diagnosis, treatment planning and outcome are always relational.

-A number of practical, therapeutic and ethical principles for assessment and intervention have been developed and explored in the field:
+Several practical, therapeutic and ethical principles for assessment and intervention have been developed and explored in the field: